williammueller/Speeduino-M54-2024-05-11/m52tu,m54 PnP/README.md

 - Exhaust CAM vanos solenoid is wired to output pin 37, and it can be controlled by VVT control.
 - Fan output pin is 36 and it's only wired to external connector fan output in the back of the ecu.
 The stock ecu connector fan output is controlled by bluepill in
   PWM fashion to be able to control stock fan.
-### Rev 1.4 and older
-- Output pin 35 is wired to the electric thermostat.
-With help of programmable outputs the electric thermostat can be used to control engine temps.
-  For exmaple make output activate when coolant is about 90°C and that should make the engine temps stay at 90°C instead of 100°C based on mechanical thermostat.
-  Also you can add second condition to only do that above 80kPa to only lower temps at higher loads like stock ecu does.
-- DISA valve is wired to the output pin 37, and it can be used by programmable outputs.
-- Exhaust CAM vanos solenoid is wired to output pin 36, and it can be controlled by VVT control.
-- Default FAN output is wired to stock FAN output on the board and in addition to that, to the external connector.
-Note that stock FAN is PWM type and can't be controlled.
-### Common in all versions
 - The stock oil temp and radiator outlet temp sensors are also wired in by default, so those can be monitored using local aux in channels.
 Just solder JP3 and JP4 to pull-up configuration(1-2) in CORE4 and those spare adc inputs work to monitor the oil and coolant outlet temps.
 (TBD: TS configuration instructions)
   Pin A13 is oil temp and pin A14 is coolant outlet temp.